Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 The first row is the most common profile for apparel brands $5M to $100M.
 Channel sync gaps and allocation conflicts are the dominant causes for that profile, which means tightening receiving and picking processes addresses a smaller share of the actual negative-inventory occurrences than the brand expects.
 The structural fix (one shared inventory record) addresses both dominant causes at once.

-How does the structural fix work?
+How does the structural fix actually work?

 The structural fix for negative inventory in multi-channel apparel operations is consolidating to one shared inventory record across all channels and locations.
 The cause-specific implications: